Zen-Otter-Tech/characterization-tests/attributions.md

 https://qualitycoding.org/books/

-## Clean Code: Explanation, Benefits, and Examples
+## Clean Code: Explanation, Benefits, and Examples - Ekaterina Novoseltseva

-By Ekaterina Novoseltseva

 https://dzone.com/articles/clean-code-explanation-benefits-amp-examples#:~:text=When%20we%20talk%20about%20clean,understand%20and%20easy%20to%20change.&text=This%20means%20the%20code%20is,the%20code%20or%20somebody%20else.